dastrikerknight/Implementation-of-Attention-is-all-you-need/README.md

 # Implementation-of-Attention-is-all-you-need

-# Transformer-Based Neural Machine Translation (NMT) with PyTorch

 ## 📌 Introduction
-This repository implements a **Transformer** model for Neural Machine Translation (NMT) based on the seminal paper:
+This repository implements a **Transformer** model from the seminal paper:

 > **"Attention Is All You Need"** – Vaswani et al., 2017
 > https://arxiv.org/abs/1706.03762